Andrew-S-Rosen/mof-adsorbate-initializer/docs/diatomics.rst

 5. The :mod:`d_bond` keyword argument is the desired distance between X1 and X2 in the diatomic (in Å).
 If not specified, it will default to the value for :mod:`bond_dist`.
 Here, we decided to set :mod:`d_bond` to 1.2 Å, which is a reasonable O-O bond distance.
 6. The :mod:`angle` keyword argument is the desired M-X1-X2 bond angle (in degrees).
 By default, it assumes :mod:`angle=180` if :mod:`eta=1` or :mod:`angle=90` if :mod:`eta=2`.
 For this example, we use :mod:`angle=120` and :mod:`angle=90`, respectively, which is representative of common O2 binding modes.

-That takes care of initializing :clas:`mai.adsorbate_constructor` object.
+That takes care of initializing :class:`mai.adsorbate_constructor` object.
 Now we can use this object to call a function ot make initialize the adsorbate with the file path to the MOF's CIF file.

 Now let's see what happens as a result of running this code!
 The initialized structure is shown below:
 |Ni2Cl2-BBTA-O2|